 Next up is Square Online, an e-commerce platform built by the same company behind the popular Square payment processor.
 If you already use Square to accept payments at your brick-and-mortar store, Square Online is a natural choice for taking your business online.

 Square Online makes life easier by smoothly connecting with Square’s other tools.
-You can handle your online and in-store sales, inventory management, and customer experience from one dashboard.
+From one dashboard, you can handle your online and in-store sales, inventory management, and customer experience.
 It also offers handy features like curbside pickup and local delivery.

 Square Online has a free trial, which is excellent for small business owners just getting started.
 As your business grows, you can switch to a paid plan and unlock more advanced e-commerce features.